 Mark is also active in volunteer activities.
 He previously served as a member and chair of the King County Personnel Board (1992-1996) and Secretary/Treasurer of the Labor and Employment Law Section of the Washington State Bar Association (2000-2004).
 He currently serves on the national board of directors of American Rivers.

 Scheduled meeting dates and locations are listed below.
-Agendas are posted at least ten days prior to each meeting.
+The agenda and the link to register to attend are posted on the home page at least a week before the meeting.
 Minutes of each meeting are approved at the next meeting and posted after.

-Listed below are all cases pending before the Public Employment Relations Commission.
+Listed below are all cases pending before the Commission.
 The case number listed is a direct link to the decision being appealed.